hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-testing-opsramp-apis-with-pytest-fixtures.md

 return client_response
 ```

-You should add the finalizer function to the request’s context object of the test as shown below
+You should add the finalizer function to the request’s context object of the test as shown below:

-request.addfinalizer(terminate_client)
+*request.addfinalizer(terminate_client)*

-In the above example we do all the test set up on the client and execute the tests, Once the test is complete finalizer function runs and cleans up the whole thing.
+In the above example, you do all the test setup on the client and execute the test.
+Once the test is complete finalizer function runs and cleans up the whole thing.

 ## Conclusion

-In this article we have seen what are PyTest Fixtures, how to define, invoke and Fixtures.
-Also we have seen how to leverage testing of OpsRamp APIs using these fixtures, how to do teardown activities using finalizer functions.
+In this article, you have seen what are PyTest Fixtures, and how to define, invoke, and Fixtures.
+Also, you have seen how to leverage testing of OpsRamp APIs using these fixtures, how to do teardown activities using finalizer functions.